fmarquezg/fmarquezg.github.io/_posts/2017-09-30-CH14s_Heatmaps.md

 * Luis Suarez
 * Marco Verratti
 * Kylian Mbappe
-* Luka Modric
-* Toni Kroos
-* MagIsco Alarcon
-* Cristiano Ronaldo
 * Radamel Falcao
-* Dybala
+* Paulo Dybala

-Next I constructed a Convouted Neural Network (CNN) for categorical data.
+Next I constructed a CNN for categorical data.
 Once the CNN is trained and cross-validated, I then fed a series of heatmaps of Herandez.
 The output was a list with the probabilities of the heatmap belonging to a player studied in the CNN.

 # Results